kaue/next-atlasboard/README.md

 # Roadmap

-- Being able to override any configuration properties through ``ENV`` variables.
 - Edit dashboard configuration live.
 - More and better widgets.
-Make easier to introduce front-end dependencies in packages.
-Examples of widgets written using React.
+- Make easier to introduce front-end dependencies in packages.
+- Spike on React and Web Components for the UI.

 # Release history